+I'm having a battle of ownership over a cat.
 Back on January 29, when it was -50 C, I found a very cold and very friendly kitty on the street outside my house.
 I brought him inside, shut him up in my spare bedroom and stuck up lost cat posters all over the neighborhood.
 After two weeks with no response I took him to the vet, got his first shots and had him tested for FHIV, and started introducing him to my female kitty.
 That night I got a call from his owners, a (very poor, aboriginal) family who live in a small apartment on the corner facing my house.
 I took him back to them, told them that I'd had some of his shots done and that he'd need to be fixed; I gave them the name of the low-income clinic that does it for 25 bucks, and told the kid that I'd be happy to pay for the rest of the shots, too.
 I also told them that he shouldn't be outside in this cold.
 Then I went to Vancouver for February break. [more inside]

 I just got a job close enough to my home in Toronto that I can ride my bike to it.
 Yay!
 But is it likely to get stolen? [more inside]